sleepingkingstudios/cuprum/README.md

     success?() #=> true, false

-True if the command did not generate any errors, or the result has errors but was marked as passing.
+True if the command did not generate an error, or the result has an error but was marked as passing.
 Otherwise false.

 [Method Documentation](http://www.rubydoc.info/github/sleepingkingstudios/cuprum/master/Cuprum/Result#success%3F-instance_method)